My Traveling Adventures in South America and Beyond

 We biked 45 kilometers or so on day two passing by Lago Villain, Lago Falkner and finished at Lago Hermoso.
 We paid to camp there on night two because it was New Years Eve and we wanted to treat ourselves a little bit .
 We arrived around 4pm, had a yoga session on the pier, drank a beer, fixed dinner, and were in bed by 9:30pm haha.
 This was definitely not the most festive New Years I’ve had but it was wonderful none the less.

 On day 3, we started around 10am for our final day of biking.
 Luckily this day was mostly downhill (especially the last 10 kilometers or so).
 We passed by Lago Machonico and finished by descending along Lago Lacar and into San Martin de los Andes.
 The ride was absolutely wonderful and I am so glad Sami and I had the opportunity to enjoy this adventure together.
 I am also happy to say that I really enjoyed my first multi-day bike ride (even if I was sore during the process) and I look forward to doing more in the future!

 I would definitely recommend biking this route to anyone who is interested and for those looking for a faster and less active version, you can always take a bus.

 Hi!
-My name is Jordan Gurkin and I am currently living in Argentina.
+My name is Jordan Gurkin and I am currently traveling around the U.S. and working for a non-profit called Compassion International.
+I just finished spending a year backpacking and teaching English in South America.
 I'm a travel blogger focused on bringing you budget travel advice, travel tips, and some of my recommendations on places to visit!